gkalsi/p_queue/README.md

 #define QUEUE_GUARD -1		 /* Item of Type T, returned when pq_front is called on an empty queue */
 ```
 ### API ###
-By default priorities are stored in a priority enum
+Priorities are defined in a priority enum
 ```c
 typedef enum {
 	HIGH 	= 0,